 2. Know when to upsell:

 Successful upselling is all about identifying the right moment.
-Once you’ve recognised them, you’ve won half the battle.
+Once you’ve recognized them, you’ve won half the battle.
 It’s important to upsell at each stage of the appointment.

 ➭ At check-in: If your client has taken an appointment for the basic service, ask them upon their visit if they would like to upgrade.
 Don’t come across as a pushy salesman here.
 Be subtle about it.
 If they say no, respect their opinion and walk them to their chair.
 Certain salons upsell by offering the upgrade at a 10% discount.